irondsd/cjournal-api/README.md

 **Arguments**

 - `"id":int` a globally unique identifier for this device
-- `"name":string` a friendly name of a person using the device
+- `"name":string` a name of a patient using the device
 - `"device_type":string` the type of the device used by the patient
 - `"is_online":boolean` shows if the device is currently online
 - `"last_seen":string` the last time the device went online with unix time stamp